 - New construction loans: Ground-up construction financing, up to 85% of project cost for single-family residences and large multifamily properties, specs allowed, $500,000 to $5 million

 LendingOne offers aggressive LTVs and high maximum loan amounts.
-For fix-and-flips, it requires the investor to at minimum own their own home and prefer experienced investors.
-It requires six- to 12-month reserves of PITIA but allows interest reserves to be included in the loan amount, saving upfront required cash for closing cost.
+For fix-and-flips, it requires the investor to own their own home and gives preference to experienced investors.
+It requires six to 12-months PITIA cash reserves but allows interest reserves to be included in the loan amount, saving upfront required cash for closing costs.

 LendingOne Portfolio Loan Rates & Costs